How to Get a Mortgage When Your Credit Isn’t Great

 Look for Bad Credit Home Loan Options

-Bad credit home loans are available from the USDA and the VA with no minimum credit score requirement.
+font-weight: 400; font-family: arial, helvetica, sans-serif; font-size: 14pt;”>Bad credit home loans are available from the USDA and the VA with no minimum credit score requirement.
 If you’re a first-time homebuyer, many states offer loan programs with low-interest mortgage options and even down payment grants to help buyers get into their first homes.
 The HomeReady loan from Fannie Mae and the Home Possible loan from Freddie Mac also offer avenues to homeownership for low-credit borrowers.

 Don’t Make Any Big Purchases Until After You Close

 Getting a mortgage with bad credit isn’t as impossible as you might think.
-There are actually a lot of different mortgage options for bad credit borrowers, so if your credit isn’t great, don’t despair – home ownership is not out of reach for you.
+There are actually a lot of different mortgage options for bad credit borrowers.
+So if your credit isn’t great, don’t despair – home ownership is not out of reach for you.

 Discover 6 Useful Tips On How To Understand The Financial World Of Home Loans